KraXen72/crankshaft/README.md

 #### wanted/potential features

-- here are some features i wanted to add, but don't have the time to
-- if you're looking to contribute, feel free to open pr's for these
+Here are some features I wanted to add, but don't have the time to (if you're looking to contribute, feel free to open pr's for these):
 - [ ] **Add a new setting type: Keybind**
   - after clicking it, it would wait until a keypress that isn't esc & register it
   - there would be a reset button to `[none]` next to the setting input